Configuration¶

 domain3.to.be.blocked

 A common usecase is to use StevenBlack, which is a regularly updated famous block list.
-The links are downloaded at server start and are updated hourly.
+The links are downloaded at server start and are updated every 12 hour, if the refreshLists property is set as true.

 It is also possible to configure allowLists: the download and reload behavior is similar to blockLists, but work as a list of domains that you do not want to block even when present in one of the blockLists.
 It is useful to allow access in scenarios where one blocklist blocks a domain that is actually useful to you.